 - 100 per cent for claimants receiving only the family element of Child Tax Credit;

-- 25 per cent for claimants entitled to Child Tax Credit above the family element or Working Tax Credit below the maximum award or all other awards
+- 25 per cent for claimants in all other situations, for example, where they are entitled to Child Tax Credit above the family element or Working Tax Credit below the maximum award or all other awards.

 As a couple normally make a tax credit claim jointly, HMRC can seek to recover any overpayment against either member of the couple jointly liable for the overpayment.

 Where a relationship has broken down the joint claim for tax credits will end.
-HMRC will write to both people to tell them about the overpayment.
+HMRC will work out if there has been an overpayment and will write to both people to inform them of it.
 The members of the former couple can decide between them how the overpayment will be divided.
 However, if such an agreement is not possible, COP26 states that each person will not be asked to pay more than half of the overpayment.
 It will not be possible for HMRC to recover directly from any further claim made as a single person or as a member of a different couple; the person will have to arrange for direct payments.

 From 18 January 2010, HMRC has changed its policy on how and when to apply notional entitlement for people who start living together or separate and who report changes late.
 In determining any overpayment from the old tax credits award, HMRC will take into account what they would have been entitled to if they had reported the change promptly.
 This is called the notional entitlement calculation.

 From April 2012, a late notification is when the household breakdown is reported over 31 days late.
 When calculating the overpayment, HMRC will offset any tax credit award the claimant would have been entitled to receive if s/he had reported the change promptly.
 Claimants must ask for this to be done when disputing an overpayment in these circumstances.

 HMRC can write off all or part of an overpayment where it resulted wholly or partly from the failure by HMRC to meet its responsibilities as set out in the code of practice.